mhakman/osx-cocoa-odbc/readme.markdown

 You can use iOdbc Administrator to enter this option or you can use TextEdit to manually edit the odbc.ini file.

+ODBC driver for PostgeSQL and OS X is available from PostgreSQL.